 Attendance at all lectures, problems and feedback classes is absolutely vital!

 If you have trouble with the homework there are various options open to you: first, try talking your problem over with other students taking the course.
 Enormous benefit can often be drawn by simply formulating one's difficulty and seeing the problem in a different light.
 Second, you are most welcome to stop by during my office hours and ask questions on the homework or the content of the lectures.
-Third, there is a maths cafe for this course (time and venue tbc), where you can obtain qualified help.
+Third, there is a maths cafe for this course on Mondays at 4pm (venue tbc), where you can obtain qualified help.

 The course will be assessed by a 2.5h written exam in January, contributing 80% of the final mark, and two assessed take-home problem sheets in Weeks 4 and 8, contributing 20% of the final mark.

 The questions on the assessed problem sheets will be similar in style to the ones you have seen on the problem sheets in Weeks 1-3 and Weeks 5-7, respectively.
 Each assessment sheet will be released approximately one week before it is due (see dates in the Syllabus section).
 Discussion with your peers is allowed but answers must be written up independently.
 Late or illegible submissions will not receive any credit.

 Unlike previous years, the final exam consists of four questions carrying equal weight.
 You will be expected to attempt all questions.